 SPECIAL WELCOME

-Besides (NAMES), there’s also a special acknowledgement to (NAME – best friend), because you were instrumental in getting the couple together.
+And (NAMES), there’s also a special acknowledgement to (NAME – best friend), because you were instrumental in getting the couple together.

 We also wish to commemorate the memory of (deceased family or relative) those who are not able to be with us today.
 So, you will be forever in our hearts today and always.

+I repeat, this is an unplugged wedding – no phones or cameras are allowed.
+What happens here, stays here!
 You are the community that surrounds the happy couple and the fabric of their lives.

 Stitched together with hope, love and faith, each one of you plays a significant role in this celebration.
 Surrounded by the warmth of all of you – the different eras of their lives, we can celebrate their joy & happiness.
 We are a major part of their patchwork.